From Wikipedia

 Phylogeny and description

 [edit]Sciurus arizonensis is a member of the order Rodentia and the family Sciuridae.
+It is primarily silvery-gray, with a white to cream belly and a gray tail frosted with white.[4]
 It is distinguishable from Sciurus aberti by its longer flatter skull, broader rostrum, and having only one molar instead of two.
 S. arizonensis also has smaller ears with no tufts and a red/black stripe on the underside of their tail.
-Some sexual dimorphism can be seen in these squirrels, but it varies with some populations having larger males, and other populations having larger females.[4]
+Some sexual dimorphism can be seen in these squirrels, but it varies with some populations having larger males, and other populations having larger females.[5]

 Distribution and habitat

-[edit]Sciurus arizonensis or the Arizona gray squirrel can be found in parts of Arizona, New Mexico and Sonora, Mexico.[4]
-They live in the mountains[5] at mid-elevations in riparian habitats, usually broadleaf riparian habitats.[6]
-The Arizona gray squirrel has had no recent expansion or reduction in the size of their range in New Mexico, though there has been some population decline.
-This is due to habitat loss and the introduction of Abert’s squirrel, which has in some cases outcompeted the Arizona gray squirrel for resources.[6]
+The Arizona gray squirrel has had no recent expansion or reduction in the size of their range in New Mexico, although there has been some population decline.
+This is due to habitat loss and the introduction of Abert's squirrel, which has in some cases outcompeted the Arizona gray squirrel for resources.[7]

 Diet